 Research Axis #2: Design of New Materials

-Develop C-H activation methods for the synthesis of advanced material scaffolds, such as OLEDs, biopolymers, and novel chiral homo- and heterogeneous catalysts.
+Objective: develop C-H activation methods for the synthesis of advanced material scaffolds, such as OLEDs, biopolymers, and novel chiral homo- and heterogeneous catalysts.

 - synthesis of (axially chiral) PAHs (polyaromatic hydrocarbons)

 The project focuses on the synthesis of original chiral corranulenes and heterogeneous catalysts (MOFs) using atroposelective C-H activation.
 The sulfoxide-directed C(sp2)-H activation is exploited to:

 - fonctionalize perylene and corannulete-type scaffolds to obtain chirally axial PAHs with optoeletronic properties;

 - synthesize axially chiral biaryls, used as unique building blocks to construct chiral MOFs, that will be further used as stereogenic heterogeneous catalysts for the direct functionalization of terpenes.

 Host institution: UGOE